AIXR-VRA/WhoSampledThat/DEPLOYMENT.md

 - **Build output**: `dist` directory (configured in wrangler.toml)
 - **SPA routing**: Enabled for React Router support
 - **Custom domain**: Configured to serve from whosampledthat.com

+## Security for Open Source

+- **Repository Check**: Deployment only works from `AIXR-VRA/PersonalApps`, not from forks
+- **Secret Protection**: GitHub secrets are only available to the original repository
+- **PR Testing**: Pull requests from forks run tests but cannot deploy
+- **Safe Contributions**: Contributors can develop and test locally without deployment access

 ## Benefits of Workers Static Assets